St. Cloud, Florida: History

 On April 16, 1909, the Kissimmee Valley Gazette announced the "New Town of St. Cloud", a "Soldiers Colony" near Kissimmee.
-The newspaper called the Seminole Land and Investment Company's purchase "one of the most important real estate deals ever made in the State of Florida."
+The newspaper called the Seminole Land and Investment Company's purchase "one of the most important real estate deals ever made in the State of Florida".
 It was reported that the company had searched all over Florida for the perfect site for a veterans' colony, particularly one suited for "health, climate, and productiveness of the soil".
 It is believed that many of the streets were named for states from which the Civil War veterans had served, but the street names were already assigned to the platted land before settlement occurred.
+Due to the large number of veterans buried in Mt.
+Peace Cemetery, the latter has been called "one of the largest non-battlefield Union cemeteries south of the Mason–Dixon line".

-Early St. Cloud is believed to have history as a Sundown Town with a plot of land outside the city reserved for black residents officially dubbed “Colored Quarter.”
+Early St. Cloud had a history as a Sundown Town with a plot of land outside the city reserved for black residents officially dubbed "Colored Quarter".
 This name is still active on official land records as the title of this section of land.
-Early newspaper records support the history of being a “Sundown Town” with firsthand accounts of local residents making attempts “to keep the colored folks in their own quarters outside the town.”
+Early newspaper records support the history of being a "Sundown Town" with firsthand accounts of local residents making attempts "to keep the colored folks in their own quarters outside the town".

 On June 1, 1915, the Florida Legislature incorporated St. Cloud as a city.
 Its downtown features landmark buildings by the Orlando architectural firm Ryan & Roberts, a partnership consisting of two women.
 The buildings by Ryan and Roberts and others downtown are predominantly Spanish Revival.